mapeditor/tiled/docs/manual/worlds.rst

 A world is defined in a ``.world`` file, which is a JSON file that tells Tiled which maps are part of the world and at what location.
-Worlds can be created by using the *Map > New World...* action.
+Worlds can be created by using the *World > New World...* action.

 You may also create `.world files` by hand.
 Here is a simple example of a world definition, which defines the global position (in pixels) of three maps: